dbajava/dbreports/README.txt

 		<mailto>pat.murphy@eeee.com</mailto> --Email(s) that will recive the report. for more than one e-mail use ","
 		<mailhost>54.33.162.22</mailhost> -- SMTP server needed to send e=mail
 		<report> -- add one tag report for each report for this particular instance
-			<title>N0N3</title> - Report Title
+			<title></title> - Report Title
 			<query>select instance_name,host_name,version,startup_time,SYSDATE from gv$instance</query> -- Report Query - Please check XML special chars session
 			<colnames>instance_name,host_name,version,startup_time,date</colnames> -- Column name that you want to show on report
 			<dayofweek>Everyday</dayofweek> --What day of week the report will run.
 You can write everyday for all days of week(Mon-Sun) or you can write the days that you'd like that the report run separed by ",": Monday,Friday,Sunday
+		<dayofmonth>9</dayofmonth> -- From 1 to 31, If you will use this option, change the <dayofweek> tag to "Month" or any word but "Everyday" or a actual week day
+		<runhour>12</runhour> -- hour that the report will run. put the keyword "anytime" to run at anytime.
 		</report>
 </instance>

 ----------------------
 XML Specials
 ----------------------
--- If your report name is N0N3(N zero N three) the report will have no title and no division(<hr>) with the next report, Usefull for reports that uses more than one query.
+-- If your report name is blank the report will have no title and no division(<hr>) with the next report.
 -- Special chars
     Symbol 	  					   Escape Sequence
 < (less-than)						&#60; or &lt;
 > (greater-than)					&#62; or &gt;
 & (ampersand)						&#38;